Men's Singles

 Kodai Naraoka v Anders Antonsen

-Our title winner: We’re Going with Kunlavut, it’s time to make himself a hero back in Thailand and bring home the World Championship title.
+Our title winner: We’re going with Kunlavut, it’s time to make himself a hero back in Thailand and bring home the World Championship title.

 Women’s Singles